-If you have visited any Disney property since the pandemic, you may have noticed that Disney has very strict mask wear rules for anyone that comes onto their property — whether that be a theme park or a Disney Store.
+If you have visited any Disney property since the pandemic, you may have noticed that Disney has strict mask-wear rules for anyone that comes onto their property — whether a theme park or a Disney Store.

-At its simplest, Disney requires all Guests over the age of two to wear a mask that loops around the ears, covers your nose and mouth, and does not have any valves or vents in it.
+At its simplest, Disney requires all Guests over the age of two to wear a mask that loops around the ears, covers your nose and mouth, and does not have any valves or vents.
 Only when a Guest is actively eating or drinking (while stationary and in a designated area) are they allowed to remove their mask.

 This face mask requirement is in place at Disney Stores, Walt Disney World Resort, and Disneyland Resort.

-That being said, there are often times that this face mask rule can be difficult for some Guests.
+That being said, this face mask rule can often be difficult for some Guests.

 Most recently, Fox Business reported, “Rapper Joey Bada$$ loaded up 30 family members for a trip to Disney World Saturday, but he said the day was ruined when the theme park turned away his autistic cousin because he wasn’t wearing a mask.”

-Joey said that his cousin finds face masks to be “suffocating” and is not able to wear one.
-But despite this, the child is over the age of 2 and is therefore still required to wear a face covering while at Walt Disney World Resort.
+Joey said his cousin finds face masks “suffocating” and cannot wear one.
+But despite this, the child is over two and is therefore still required to wear a face covering while at Walt Disney World Resort.
 Joey referred to his cousin as “a small child” but did not disclose the child’s age.

-The celebrity posted a video on Instagram confronting the Disney Cast Members which denied entry to the Guest who was not wearing a mask.
+The celebrity posted a video on Instagram confronting the Disney Cast Members who denied entry to the Guest who was not wearing a mask.
 Joey posted the video alongside a captain that read: